-Electronics Technology offers students the flexibility of an equal-term, multiple-intake system, with course-by-course registration, and the option of enrolling in two terms of academic study per year, starting each September and January.
+Electronics Technology offers students the flexibility of an equalterm, multiple-intake system, with course-by-course registration, and the option of enrolling in two terms of academic study per year, starting each September and January.
 All terms run concurrently, thus a student can start a program in September or in January.
 It takes four terms of academic study to reach graduation, thus a student who starts a program in September of one year can graduate 21 months later.
 A student who enrolls in the Coop program would take longer.
-Although students are encouraged to take six courses per term, as listed below, course-by-course registration makes it possible for students with special needs to carry a reduced course load; they would of course then take longer to reach graduation.
+Although students are encouraged to take six courses per term, as listed below, course-bycourse registration makes it possible for students with special needs to carry a reduced course load; they would of course then take longer to reach graduation.

-Cooperative Education is an integral part of the Electronics Technology program.
+Cooperative Education can be an integral part of the Electronics Technology program.
 Students who successfully complete a minimum of two and a maximum of three work periods receive a Cooperative Education Endorsement on their Diplomas of Technology.
-The paid work periods with an employer in the Electronics industry are each of three or four months, and are interleaved between terms of academic study.
+The paid work periods with an employer in the Electronics industry are of three or four months, and are interleaved between terms of academic study after, Term 2.
 The industrial experience gained in the Coop component of the program makes a student more immediately valuable to prospective employers.
+See page for a full description of the Cooperative Education program.

-Five options are offered in the Technology: Control; Microelectronics; Power; Process Automation and Instrumentation; and Telecommunications.
+Five options are offered in the Technology; Control Electronics, Process Automation and Instrumentation, Power, Telecommunications, and Microelectronics